JaneJeon/objection-authorize/README.md

 It automatically takes away a lot of the manual wiring that you'd need to do if you were to implement your access control on a request/route level, including:

-- filtering request body
 - checking the user against the resource and the ACL
+- filtering request body according to the action and the user's access
 - figuring out _which_ resource to check the user's grants against automatically(!)
 - even filtering the result from a query according to a user's read access!

 Not sure why you would need this?
-Read below for examples or [see here](https://janejeon.com/integrating-access-control-to-your-node-js-apps) to learn just how complex access control can be and how you can manage said complexity with this plugin!
+Read below for examples or [see here](https://janejeon.dev/integrating-access-control-to-your-node-js-apps) to learn just how complex access control can be and how you can manage said complexity with this plugin!

 ### 🏠 [Homepage](https://github.com/JaneJeon/objection-authorize)